CorgiCapyCode/movie_review_sentiment_analysis/README.md

 The model weights for RoBERTa are loaded from the transformers library.
 No additional (transfer) training was conducted on the pre-trained models.

-The vectorization results are summarized (generally based on average) for each review, so that each review has one vector per tokenized column.
+The vectorization results are aggregated (based on average) for each review, so that each review has one vector per tokenized column.
+The weights are stored [here](src\preprocessing\vec_model_weights).
 The results are stored separately for each vectorization method as PKL as well as as CSV-file.

 [Code](src\preprocessing\vectorization.py)